 The exam consists of 300 multiple-choice questions delivered in five 60-minute, 60-question blocks.
 The tests are computer-based and consist of practical medical and surgical questions.

 PANCE exams are administered by the National Commission on Certification of Physician Assistants (NCCPA).
 You can find information on the NCCPA website about the PANCE Exam here.

 PANCE Exam Data for SPAS Graduates

 The School of PA Studies is pleased to report a first-time PANCE pass rate of 100%.
-Congratulations to the Class of 2016 and Class of 2017!
+Congratulations to the Class of 2016, 2017 and 2018!